Close Search

 Four people sit at a wooden table in the candlelit Megget’s Cellar, being led through an Edinburgh whisky tasting by a Mercat Storyteller.

-4. Cold War Scotland: Museum Exhibition
+4. Scotland's First Warriors: Museum Exhibition

 The main hall of the National Museum of Scotland: three levels of balconies looking onto a hall filled with interactive displays.